4S1ght/Soybean/README.md

 Handlers used primarily for parsing JSON data, whether for manipulating files or parsing fetch request bodies.

 ### `json.parse()`
-Parses a JSON `string`.
+Parses a JSON string.
-Accepts a string `key` used to read read the data from the event object and optionally a `saveTo` key, which is used to save the parsed data onto the event object.
-If `saveTo` is not provided then the parsed information will be saved back to the same `key` it was read from.
+Accepts a string `key` used to read the data from the event object and optionally a `saveTo` key, which is used to save the parsed data onto the event object.
+If `saveTo` is not provided then the parsed information will be saved back under the same `key` it was read from.

 Additionally, in rare instances where it's needed, a [`replacer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#reviver) function can be provided for custom parsing directives.